C++ Structures

 It is similar to a class as both hold a collection of data of different data types.

-Suppose you want to store some information about a person: his/her name, age, and salary.
+Suppose you want to store some information about a person: their first_name, last_name, age, and salary.

-You can easily create different variables—name, age, salary—to store this information separately.
+You can easily create different variables—first_name, last_name, age, salary—to store this information separately.

 However, in the future, you might want to store information about multiple people.